6Ministers/fast-mailcow-for-business/README.md

 - [MultiRBL.valli.org (DNSBL, RBL, FCrDNS)](http://multirbl.valli.org/)

-## 9. Подключение FlectraHQ
+## 9. FlectraHQ Connection

-Чтобы письма могли отправлятся от любого домена, нужно изменить настройки в MailCow Disable Sender Addresses Verification
+In order for emails to be sent from any domain, you need to change the settings in MailCow Disable Sender Addresses Verification

 https://docs.mailcow.email/manual-guides/Postfix/u_e-postfix-disable_sender_verification/#deprecated-guide-do-not-use-on-newer-mailcows